Personality disorder: Psychotherapy

 Individual psychotherapy has been a mainstay of treatment.
 There are long-term and short-term (brief) forms.
 Within individual therapy, various theories and schools of therapy are used.
 The American Psychiatric Association and Cochrane both found that psychotherapy was effective in treating BPD.

+Because fundamental problems of PDs are related to interpersonal relations, a structured and stable relationship between the patient and the clinician (a 'therapeutic alliance') is necessary for, and the strongest predictor of, successful outcome of any treatment attempt.
+The most difficult challenge for the clinician is to achieve this goal.
+The strength of this alliance is crucial not only to obtain anamnestic information about the true history of the problems encountered but also to motivate and maintain adherence to treatment.
+The single factor that most affects the quality of this alliance is the pre-existing quality of the patient's relationships, rather than the type of PD.

 Proposed non-pharmacological treatments include behavioural therapy, cognitive therapy, brief psychodynamic treatments, schema therapy, graded exposure, social skills training, psychodynamic psychotherapy, and supportive–expressive psychotherapy for AvPD; clarification-oriented psychotherapy and cognitive therapy for DPD; lifestyle modifications, medication, and psychotherapy such as CBT or group therapy for HPD; socialization groups, and psychodynamic psychotherapy for SzPD; and social skills training for STPD; and psychodynamic therapy, cognitive therapy, and radically open dialectical behaviour therapy for OCPD.

 Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is a form of psychotherapy that aims to reduce symptoms of various mental health conditions, primarily depression, PTSD, and anxiety disorders.

 Cognitive behavioral therapy focuses on challenging and changing cognitive distortions (thoughts, beliefs, and attitudes) and their associated behaviors in order to improve emotional regulation and help the individual develop coping strategies to address problems.
 CBT is widely applied across personality disorders, focusing on managing negative thought patterns and maladaptive behaviors.
 It is evidence-based and commonly used for avoidant, obsessive-compulsive, and dependent personality disorders.
 It has also been proposed for paranoid PD.